Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: CDW contribution to transport

-and outside this interval, $\chi_{\rm cdw}''(q,\omega)=0$.
-The details of the derivation of Eq.~(\ref{cdwsusc}) are given in Appendix B. Equation~(\ref{cdwsusc}) is valid for any interaction parameter $g$.
-It is worth noting that, when $g=1$, Eq. (\ref{cdwsusc}) exactly reproduces the corresponding part of the Lindhard formula for free electrons.
-Incidentally, the susceptibility of free electrons, calculated with the density operator of Eq. (\ref{Halfor}), differs from that given by the Lindhard formula by a factor.
+Equation~(\ref{cdwsusc}) is valid for any interaction parameter $g$.
+When $g = 1$, Eq. (\ref{cdwsusc}) exactly reproduces the corresponding part of the Lindhard formula for free electrons.
+Incidentally, the susceptibility of free electrons, calculated with the density operator of Eq.~\eqref{Halfor}, differs from that given by the Lindhard formula by a factor.

 The dependence of the imaginary part of the CDW susceptibility on the wave number $q$ is shown in Fig.~\ref{fig1} for several values of interaction parameter.
-It is seen that, in contrast to the noninteracting case, the inclusion of electron-electron interaction leads to the qualitative change in the shape of $\chi_{\rm cdw}''(q,\omega)$ and to the increase of $\chi_{\rm cdw}''(q,\omega)$ with interaction strength.
+It is seen that, in contrast to the noninteracting case, the inclusion of electron-electron interaction leads to the qualitative change in the shape of $\chi_\mathrm{CDW}''(q,\omega)$ and to the increase of $\chi_\mathrm{CDW}''(q,\omega)$ with interaction strength.

-The real part of the susceptibility, $\chi_{\rm cdw}'(q,\omega)$, is non-zero for all $\omega$ and $q$.
-When $q$ goes to zero, $\chi_{\rm cdw}'(q,\omega)$ diminishes as $q^2$, in accordance with the exact differential form of the expression (\ref{rho_cdw}) for the CDW density operator.
-Had we not changed $\rho_{\rm cdw}$ to the exact differential form, we would have gained a violation of the total electroneutrality.
+The real part of the susceptibility $\chi_\mathrm{CDW}'(q,\omega)$ is non-zero in the entire range of $q$.
+When $q$ goes to zero, $\chi_{\rm cdw}'(q,\omega)$ decreases as $q^2$, in accordance with the exact differential form of the expression~\eqref{rho_cdw} for the CDW density operator.
+The proportionality $\chi_\mathrm{CDW}'(q,\omega) \sim q^2$ takes place also for $\omega = 0$.
+Thus the exact differential form of the density operator not only guarantees the particle-number conservation, but also leads to the important conclusion that the CDW does not contribute to the screening charge.

 The qualitative effect of the electron-electron interaction on the CDW susceptibility (on both the real and the imaginary parts) consists in the singularity that appears at $2k_F\pm \omega/v$.
-This singularity is obviously a dynamic analogue of Kohn's anomaly.
+This singularity is obviously a dynamic analogue of Kohn's anomaly~\cite{luther1974single}.

 The dissipated power due to CDW is